 Second tier review

 Some projects — like data centers — require a second tier review that includes a health impact assessment.
 If a project emits more of a toxic air pollutant than is allowed by the acceptable source impact levels (ASILs), then the applicant must submit a health impact assessment.
 This review determines the increase in lifetime cancer risk and other health effects for people who are exposed to increased amounts of the toxic air pollutant from the proposed project.
 The cancer and health risks are then compared to the maximum risk allowed by a second tier review to see if they are within allowable limits.

 Third tier review

 Third tier review is rarely needed.
-If the emissions of a toxic air pollutant result in a risk higher than allowed by the second tier review, a business can ask us to perform a third tier review.
+If the emissions of a toxic air pollutant result in a risk higher than allowed by the second tier review, a business can ask us to do a third tier review.
 In that review, we decide whether the risk of the project is acceptable based on:

 - Whether available preventive measures can reduce emissions enough to protect human health.